IdanRosenzweig/ELF-Toolchain/readme.md

 <br><br/>
-(WARNING: the stripped executables and obfuscated executables produces by the ELF stripper and the ELF obfuscator are considered corrupted and invalid.
+(WARNING: stripped/obfuscated executables produces by the toolchain are considered corrupted and invalid.
 Regular OS loader will not load them.
 Most probably, the only loader capable of handling them is the one implemented in this toolchain)

 ## build
 to build the ELF loader, execute `build_elf_loader.sh` at the top directory.